-Claimants identified as having additional needs may have difficulty accessing the Universal Credit service.
-They may have difficulty understanding or accepting the conditions of claiming Universal Credit and complying with any requirements they need to undertake.
+Claimants identified as having additional needs may have difficulty accessing the Universal Credit Service.
+They may have difficulty understanding or accepting the conditions of claiming Universal Credit and complying with any requirements they must undertake.

-Additional needs may include:
+Additional needs may relate to:

 - learning or physical disability

 - mental illness

 - homelessness

 - experiencing domestic abuse

 - drug or alcohol addiction

-- ex-offender
+- being an ex-offender

-- local authority care leaver
+- being a local authority care leaver

-Protecting claimants at risk provides the claimant with the help and support they need and taking account of their abilities and circumstances when considering what they are capable of.
+Protecting claimants at risk provides them with the help and support they need and takes account of their abilities and circumstances when considering what they are capable of.

-For further information refer to Complex needs: other needs and situations.
+For further information, see Complex needs: other needs and situations.

-Suicide and Self-harm
+Suicide and self-harm

-If a claimant expresses thoughts about suicide or self-harm they must be taken seriously and the appropriate help and intervention offered at the earliest point.
+If a claimant expresses thoughts about suicide or self-harm, these must be taken seriously and the appropriate help and intervention offered at the earliest point.

-For information, refer to Suicide and Self-harm and the DWP six point plan.
+For further information, see Suicide and self-harm and DWP six point plan.